BLCM/cabinetsorter/README.md

 - Changelogs should only get attached to single-mod dirs.
 - Figure out something to do with, for instance, mopioid's Phaseclock.
 Also Robeth's TimeScale?
-- Only use HTML links in categories when they're over N items?
 - Use "Intro" as a valid description header to look for, when looking for READMEs in single-mod dirs?
 PsychoPatate's READMEs seem to use that.